 Receiving a “pong” response confirms that your Windows managed nodes are correctly configured and ready for Ansible to run playbooks and tasks against them.
 This successful test ensures that you can proceed with automating your Windows infrastructure using Ansible.

 Spacelift’s vibrant ecosystem and excellent GitOps flow can greatly assist you in managing and orchestrating Ansible.
 By introducing Spacelift on top of Ansible, you can then easily create custom workflows based on pull requests and apply any necessary compliance checks for your organization.
-Another great advantage of using Spacelift is that you can manage different infrastructure tools like Ansible, Terraform, Pulumi, AWS CloudFormation, and even Kubernetes from the same place and combine their Stacks with building workflows across tools.

-If you want to learn more about Spacelift working with Ansible, check our documentation, read our Ansible guide or book a demo with one of our engineers.
+If you want to learn more about using Spacelift with Ansible, check our documentation, read our Ansible guide, or book a demo with one of our engineers.

 Ansible’s design minimizes dependencies, requiring only Python and a few support libraries on both control nodes and managed nodes (which most Linux machines have pre-installed), streamlining its setup process.